Hands-on tutorials: Enhanced sampling methods using GROMACS

 Software requirements

-Note, however, that the tutorials can also be run on your local machine if you have the required software installed.
+Importantly, these tutorials can also be run on your local machine if you prefer, as long as you have the required software installed.
 Specifically, below we tabulate whether MPI-enabled GROMACS or PLUMED is required for each chapter.
 For Chapters not requiring MPI-enabled GROMACS, a GROMACS build based on thread-MPI (tMPI) can be used.
-Alchemical metadynamics introduced in [Chapter 7](alchemical_metad) only works with GROMACS 2020/PLUMED 2.8, or newer versions of each.
-If you want to follow all chapters without the need to build different versions of GROMACS/PLUMED, we would having MPI-enabled GROMACS 2020 patched with PLUMED 2.8, or newer versions of each.
-If you don't have GROMACS/PLUMED installed, please refer to the corresponding reference manuals for the installation guide.
-Lastly, this course also requires the student to have working versions of MPI executables such as `mpirun` or `mpiexec` for the chapters where MPI-enabled GROMACS is required.
+Alchemical metadynamics introduced in Chapter 7 only works with GROMACS 2020/PLUMED 2.8, or newer versions of each.
+If you want to follow all chapters without the need to build different versions of GROMACS/PLUMED, we would recommend having MPI-enabled GROMACS 2020 patched with PLUMED 2.8, or newer versions of each.
+If you don’t have GROMACS/PLUMED installed, please refer to the corresponding reference manuals for the installation guide.
+Lastly, this course also requires the student to have working versions of MPI executables such as mpirun or mpiexec for the chapters where MPI-enabled GROMACS is required.
 Python packages required for data analysis of MD simulations will be introduced in each chapter, if any.

 ChapterTopicMPI-enabled GROMACS required?PLUMED required?